 Upon the issuance of the 2025 Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-A portion of the proceeds of the 2025

-Bonds is expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance one (1) senior mortgage loan (the "2025 Series A Senior Mortgage Loan") and one (1) subordinate mortgage loan (the "2025 Series A Subordinate Mortgage Loan" and, together with the 2025 Series A Senior Mortgage Loan, the "2025 Series A New Construction Mortgage Loans").
-The remaining portion of the proceeds of the 2025 Bonds is expected to be used by the Corporation to indirectly (through the refunding of certain outstanding bonds) finance a portion of one (1) mortgage loan (the "2025 Series A Linden Plaza Mortgage Loan"; the 2025 Series A New Construction Mortgage Loans and the 2025 Series A Linden Plaza Mortgage Loan are collectively referred to as the "2025 Series A Mortgage Loans").
-See "PLAN OF FINANCING-General-2025 Bonds."
+The 2025 Bonds are expected to be used by the Corporation to directly or indirectly (through the refunding of certain outstanding bonds) finance all or a portion of one (1) 2025 Series B Senior Mortgage Loan and one (1) 2025 Series B Subordinate Mortgage Loan.
+A portion of the 2025 Series B Senior Mortgage Loan is expected to be financed, as needed, by the Corporation with its own corporate funds (the "Corporation Funded Portion").
+The development financed with the 2025 Series B Mortgage Loans is referred to herein as the "2025 Series B Development."

-The developments financed with the 2025 Series A Mortgage Loans are referred to herein as the "2025 Series A Developments."